 Once that is completed, you are officially homeschooling.
 You do not need to do anything else with regard to the school district.
 They may ask you to file the Notice of Intent (NOI), which is 100% voluntary; a suggested procedure that does not have statutory authority.

-If you do file the NOI, you should also do a Portfolio Review at the end of the school year, only if the school district requests it.
+If you do file the NOI, you may also do a Portfolio Review at the end of the school year, only if the school district requests it.
 You do not have to initiate it.
-If you have not filed the NOI, you do not need to participate in a Portfolio Review at the end of the school year.
+If you have not filed the NOI, you do not have to participate in a Portfolio Review at the end of the school year; it’s not required by law.

 Once you’ve withdrawn your child, your duty is to “cause them to be instructed”, which is the compulsory education portion of the Duties of Parents cited in C.G.S.
 10-184.